-Labs are an important part of learning physics.
-It is important that you come to labs prepared.
-This means you must read the appropriate sections from the lab manual and do whatever pre-lab work the manual describes before you come to lab.
+Labs are an important part of learning physics and you should come to labs prepared.
+You must read the appropriate sections from the lab manual and do whatever pre-lab work the manual describes before you come to lab.
 Proper preparation will help you understand the experiments that you are doing and complete the lab activities in the allotted time.
-More details on the labs are in the lab manuals.
+More details regarding the labs are in the lab manual.